yankeexe/cookiecutter-python-cli/README.md

-# Cookiecutter for Python Click CLI :cookie:
+# A cookiecutter to bake a delicious Python Click CLI tool :cookie:

 ![Come to the dark side...
 We have cookies!](https://github.com/ltpitt/cookiecutter-python-cli/blob/master/darth_vader_cookies.jpg?raw=true)